 With some variation of this plan, we could reduce the annual cost of incarceration to around $10,000 per inmate—cutting society’s cost per prisoner by 2-6x.
 You’re still in jail—in a tiny space, eating tasteless foodwater—so it’s not like the situation will be pleasant, but it would be much safer and more conducive to rehabilitation.13

 Even if this new system cost just as much to operate as the old one, the soft costs of prison would go way down: We’d eliminate prison violence.
 We’d have a modern system that makes the delivery of rehabilitating education to prisoners much easier (imagine gamifying prison rehab!), and we’d be able to monitor and track everything that happens in our prisons, for greater accountability and security.
 Ex-cons would cost society less because they’d be more likely to get back on their feet and stay out of jail again.

 Ironically, there are people with a lot of money at stake for this sort of thing to not happen.
-Those people may argue that Soylent *might be* bad—even though it’s shown to be safe, healthy, and certainly better than prison food.
+Those people may argue that Soylent *might be* bad—even though it’s shown so far to be certainly better than prison food.
 They’ll argue that virtual reality *might be* dangerous—even though it’s 100 percent safer than prison yards.
 (Though we don’t yet know the long term effects of living 12 hours a day in a simulation, which would need to be studied before we put thousands of inmates in VR.)
 They’ll say that prisoners don’t deserve to “play video games” in order to pit the public against the idea of using technology as a better way to run prisons, even though being stuck in a prison VR simulation will be nowhere near as appealing as living in the real world.
 They’ll fearmonger about dangers of technology meanwhile perpetuating a system that in almost every way is hurting convicts and non-convicts alike.

 I’d rather be trapped in a submarine than have those people run anything—much less our prisons.
 But whether it’s The SoyOculus method or some other, a first principles approach to American incarceration is definitely overdue.